 Solution

-The simple solution, or let’s call I workaround, is to use strings instead, either on inputs as outputs parameters of the Functoid.
-For that we just need to replace the above code to this:
+The simple solution, or let’s call it a workaround, is to use strings instead, either on inputs as output parameters of the Functoid.
+For that, we just need to replace the above code to this:

 Or again, in a simple C# form: